Intrinsic Alignment as an RSD Contaminant in the DESI Survey

 \subsection{Intrinsic Alignment Measurement}

 The catalog was divided into 10 groups based declination and then each of those into 10 groups based on right ascension, resulting in 100 sky regions with an equal number of galaxies in each, ~1.8 million.
 We measured the projected alignment of neighboring galaxies relative to each galaxy in each region.
-This was averaged over 20 bins of angular separation, resulting in 100 determinations of the IA signal.
-The average and standard error of these 100 measurements at each separation is our projected IA measurement, $w_{\times}(R)$\footnote{code available here: \href{https://github.com/cmlamman/ellipse_alignment}{github.com/cmlamman/ellipse\_alignment}}.
+This was averaged over 20 bins of transverse, angular separation $R$, resulting in 100 determinations of the IA signal.
+The average and standard error of these 100 measurements at each separation is our projected IA measurement, $\mathcal{E}(R)$\footnote{code available here: \href{https://github.com/cmlamman/ellipse_alignment}{github.com/cmlamman/ellipse\_alignment}}.

-Our final determination of $w_\times(R)$ for DESI LRGs is displayed in Figure \ref{fig:ia_main}.
+Our final determination of $\mathcal{E}(R)$ for DESI LRGs is displayed in Figure \ref{fig:ia_main}.
 This signal broadly agrees with our measurement of projected IA in the Abacus Mock from Section \ref{sec:abacus}, which did not include any misalignments from the original halo orientations.
-The similarity between the alignment in LRGs and raw halo shapes is likely a coincidence due to two opposing effects: halo orientations are more aligned with the underlying density, which increases $w_{\times}$, but are rounder than LRGs, which dilutes $w_{\times}$.
-The LRG measurements of $w_{\times}$ in each angular bin are statistically independent of each other, as demonstrated by the covariance of our final $w_\times(R)$ signal between the 20 bins of radial separation (Figure \ref{fig:ia_cov}).
+The similarity between the alignment in LRGs and raw halo shapes is likely a coincidence due to two opposing effects: halo orientations are more aligned with the underlying density, which increases $\mathcal{E}$, but are rounder than LRGs, which dilutes $\mathcal{E}$.
+The LRG measurements of $\mathcal{E}$ in each angular bin are statistically independent of each other, as demonstrated by the covariance of our final $\mathcal{E}(R)$ signal between the 20 bins of transverse separation (Figure \ref{fig:ia_cov}).
 This indicates that there are no systematic errors in our shape measurements which are correlated with the underlying matter distribution.